Big Boy Restaurants: The Big Boy hamburger

 An illustration showing how Big Boy hamburgers are assembled.
 The original version developed by Bob Wian (left) has mayonnaise and red relish (a combination of pickle relish, ketchup and chili sauce).
 Frisch's version (right) replaces them with tartar sauce and dill pickles, and applies them in a different order.
-The worldwide Big Boy system version (center) instead uses a thousand island-type dressing advertised as "Big Boy special sauce".
+The worldwide Big Boy system version (center) instead uses a thousand island-type dressing advertised as Big Boy special sauce.

 The signature Big Boy hamburger is the original double-deck hamburger.
 The novel hamburger started as a joke.
-In February 1937, some local big band musicians, who were regular customers of Bob's Pantry, visited the restaurant.
-When ordering, bass player Stewie Strange asked, "How about something different, something special?" [emphasis added].
-Bob Wian improvised, creating the first (then unnamed) Big Boy, intending the thing "look ridiculous, like a leaning tower".
-Demand for "the special" soared but Wian sought a "snappy" name, which became Big Boy.
+In February 1937 some local big band musicians, who were regular customers of Bob's Pantry in Glendale, California, visited the restaurant.
+When ordering, bass player Stewie Strange asked, "How about something different, something special?"
+Bob Wian improvised, creating the first (then unnamed) Big Boy, intending it to "look ridiculous, like a leaning tower".
+Demand for the special soared and Wian sought a "snappy" name, which became Big Boy.
 In 1938, the Big Boy hamburger cost 15¢.
 In 2018, the Big Boy cost $6.49 in Michigan.

-Several slogans were used from the 1950s through the 1970s to promote the Big Boy hamburger, such as, "A Meal in One on a Double–Deck Bun" and "Twice as Big, Twice as Good".
-On menus from that period, it was called, "...the Nationally Famous, Original Double–Deck Hamburger...".
+Several slogans were used from the 1950s through the 1970s to promote the hamburger, such as A Meal in One on a Double–Deck Bun and Twice as Big, Twice as Good.
+On menus from that period it was called the "Nationally Famous, Original Double–Deck Hamburger".

-The Big Boy hamburger inspired and was the model for other double deck hamburgers.
-This includes McDonald's Big Mac, Burger Chef's Big Shef and Burger King's Big King.
+The Big Boy hamburger inspired and was the model for other double deck hamburgers, including McDonald's Big Mac, Burger Chef's Big Shef and Burger King's Big King.

-The Big Boy consists of two thin beef patties placed on a three-layer bun with lettuce, a single slice of American cheese, and either mayonnaise and red relish (a combination of sweet pickle relish, ketchup and chili sauce), Big Boy special sauce (often called thousand island dressing) or (at Frisch's, Manners and Azar's) tartar sauce on one or more layers of bun.
-(Regardless, the Big Boy condiment used was often simply referred to as "special sauce" on menus chainwide.)
-Wian used a sesame seed bun while Frisch's used a plain bun and included pickles.
-The Big Boy hamburger originally called for a quarter pound (4 ounces) of fresh ground beef, but later, franchisees were permitted to use frozen beef patties, and the minimum content reduced to a fifth of a pound to offset increasing food costs.
+The Big Boy consists of two thin beef patties placed on a three-layer bun with lettuce, a single slice of American cheese, and either mayonnaise and red relish (a combination of sweet pickle relish, ketchup and chili sauce), and Big Boy special sauce (Thousand Island dressing) or (at Frisch's, Manners and Azar's) tartar sauce on one or more layers of bun.
+Regardless, the Big Boy condiment used was often simply referred to as special sauce on menus chainwide.
+Wian used a sesame seed bun while Frisch's uses a plain bun and included pickles.
+The Big Boy hamburger originally called for a quarter pound (4 ounces) of fresh ground beef, but later – at an unspecified date – franchisees were permitted to use frozen beef patties, and the minimum content reduced to a fifth of a pound to offset increasing food costs.
 Other specifications were exacting, such as the bun's bottom section being 1½ inches high and the center section ¾ inches, and 1½ ounces of shredded lettuce used.

-Originally, the Big Boy hamburger was the only common menu item required of all Big Boy franchisees.
+Originally, the Big Boy hamburger was the only menu item required of all Big Boy franchisees.